 What is the Liberal Studies requirement?

 Make sure to familiarize yourself with the Liberal Studies requirements and review approved courses.
 Some courses might not be your cup of tea, but there are tons of classes to consider.
-Try something that is new to you, such as a foreign language or an approved performing arts course.
+Try something that is new to you!

 Which Physical Education (PE) courses should I take?